Jedzia/SD_RTC-Shield/Readme.md

 ## libopencm3 ##
 * Functions are not well documented in the header files.
 This prevents modern IDE's from showing inline documentation.

+## Conclusion ##
+If you want a first touch with MCU's then xxx is a vielversprechend ...
+But if you want to master the device ... geht nichts dran vorbei sein datenblätter zu kennen, usw. etc.

 --------------------------------------------------------------------------------------------------------------------------------------------